-Jenny O’Connell is a writer, musician, and outdoor educator.
-From June to October 2014, she embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
+From June to October 2014, Jenny O’Connell embarked on a walking journey across Finland, following the footsteps of Lappish legend Petronella Van Der Moer into the heart of the Arctic Circle.
 This is her blog.

 3/14/18 I’m standing in the meadow, soles of my feet slowly freezing, wishing the body did not have limits.
 My eyes will never be wide enough to catch this sky, the shimmering veil of green falling like slow stars on my head.
 My mouth is no good either; what? what? is all I can say, all I can ever say when I am struck with wonder.
 I clutch my heart.
 I do… Read More